jorgebucaran/hyperapp/docs/api/app.md

 The [top-level view](../architecture/views.md#top-level-view) that represents the app as a whole.
 There can only be one top-level view in your app.

 Hyperapp uses this to map your state to your UI for rendering the app.
-Every time the state of your application changes, this function will be called again to render the UI based on the new state, using the logic you’ve defined inside of it.
+Every time the state of your application changes, this function will be called again to render the UI based on the new state, using the logic you've defined inside of it.

 ```js
 app({